 State Health Insurance Assistance Programs

-These centers, known by the acronym SHIP, are available in every state plus the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
+Known as SHIP, these State Health Insurance Assistance Programs are in every state and the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.

 Centers for Medicare & Medicaid Services

-This federal agency, which is part of the Department of Health and Human Services, runs the Medicare program.
-Its website offers information about how Medicare works, what it covers, when to enroll and how to buy private insurance policies that can fill in coverage gaps.
+Working under the U.S. Department of Health and Human Services, the Centers for Medicare & Medicaid Services runs the Medicare program.
+Visit the Medicare.gov website for information about how Medicare works, what it covers, when to enroll, how to get started with Medicare and how to buy private insurance policies that can fill in coverage gaps.

-The Medicare & You handbook, updated annually, explains what Medicare covers, how it works, when you need to sign up and any changes to the rules.
+Updated annually, CMS’ Medicare & You handbook explains what Medicare covers, how it works, when you need to sign up and any changes to the rules.

 Social Security Administration

-This independent federal agency handles Medicare enrollment.
-It can be a helpful source of information about signing up, applying for the Part D prescription drug Extra Help program and understanding Medicare’s high-income premium surcharges.
+While CMS runs the Medicare program, the Social Security Administration handles Medicare enrollment, even if you haven’t yet claimed Social Security retirement benefits.
+SSA can be a helpful source of information about signing up for Medicare, applying for the Part D prescription drug Extra Help program and understanding Medicare’s higher-income premium surcharges.

-Its national toll-free phone number is 800-772-1213, and you can also look up the address and phone number of your local Social Security office.
+Its national toll-free phone number is 800-772-1213, or look up the address and phone number of your local Social Security office.

 Medicare Rights Center